$L^p$-Norm Bounds for Automorphic Forms via Spectral Reciprocity: Test Functions and Transforms for the Short Initial Range

 Provided that $\sigma$ is bounded and $s$ is a bounded distance away from the poles at $s = 1 + 2\ell$, $s = 1 + 2\ell \pm 4it_g$, and $s = -2(it + \ell)$ with $\ell \in \N_0$, we have by the definitions \eqref{eqn:Gscrmupm} and \eqref{eqn:Gpm} and Stirling's formula that the integrand in \eqref{eqn:HHmuFt} satisfies the bounds

 Since

 we have that

-To bound $\HH_{\mu_F}(t)$ when $|t| \leq t_g^2/T^2$, we shift the contour of integration in \eqref{eqn:HHmuFt} to $\Re(s) = 1$.
+To bound $\HH_{\mu_F}(t)$ when $|t| \leq t_g^2/T^2$, we shift the contour of integration in \eqref{eqn:HHmuFt} to $\Re(s) = 1$, avoiding the poles at $s = 1$ and $s = 1 \pm 4it_g$ via deforming the contour to instead consist of small semicircles to the left of this line at each of these three poles.
 Since the integrand decays rapidly due to the decay of the Mellin transform of $H^{\pm_1}(x)$, the main contribution arises from the pole at $s = 1$ and from the portion of the integral for which $\tau$ is essentially bounded.
 In this way, we find that for $|t| \leq t_g^2/T^2$,

 Since

 we have that for each nonnegative integer $\ell < M$,